 Tunitas Creek Road

 Highway 1 south of Montara is a flat, straight road with a tailwind—serious big-ring territory, wide, with a lot of traffic.
 Tunitas Creek is a 15km long climb with 600 meters of altitude gain, with no traffic.
 They’re both outstanding rides for completely opposite reasons.
 And there’s also a spectacular descent on Kings Mountain Road, so this route makes everyone happy, if they’re in shape for it.
-Once you leave Pacifica there’s really no viable bail-out until Palo Alto, and after Half Moon Bay no civilization until Woodside (some 40km)
+Once you leave Pacifica there’s really no viable bail-out until Palo Alto, and after Half Moon Bay no civilization until Woodside (some 40km).

 Route Maps